 However, our work from the past and present must strengthen and continue into the future.
 We are galvanized to continue.
 Please join us on this important journey.

-Smith will work with the Office of Student Life, Career Center, and Office of Admissions to implement recommendations set for by the Task Force and provide insight on all diversity, equity and inclusion-related matters.
+Assistant Dean Angela Smith helps improve cultural competency and racial justice within the law school.
+She works with the Office of Student Life, Career Center, and Office of Admissions to implement recommendations set forth by the Task Force and provide insight on all diversity, equity, and inclusion-related matters.

-Smith has worked with the School of Law for nearly 25 years.
-We are deeply grateful for her many years of service!
+Smith previously served as director of operations and diversity in the Career Center.
+She has worked at the School of Law for 25 years, and we are deeply grateful for her many years of service!

 University Diversity, Equity & Inclusion Resources